With the fitness app market getting more competitive, attracting new users and keeping them engaged has become quite challenging.

 A research team from Stanford is building a fitness app to keep users active.
 The app called WhoIsZuki is based on storytelling.

-The research team has put in a lot of effort to make Zuki’s story engaging.
+The research team has made much effort to make Zuki’s story engaging.
 James Landay, professor of computer science at Stanford University who helped create the fitness app, highlights how a narrative’s value can be a great motivator.

 WhoisZuki